Inferior Oolite: Outcrops

 The rocks are exposed from Dorset and Somerset eastwards and northwards through the English Midlands to Yorkshire.
 It is present at depth in the Wessex-Weald Basin, where it reaches its greatest thickness of 120 m.

 Lithology and stratigraphy

 The group consists of up to 120 m thickness of oolitic limestones and subordinate sandstones and mudstones laid down during the Jurassic Period.
 In the East Midlands it consists of (in descending order i.e. oldest last) the Lincolnshire Limestone, Grantham and Northampton Sand formations whereas in the Cotswold Hills it consists of the Salperton Limestone, Aston Limestone and Birdlip Limestone formations.
+The Salperton Limestone contains the Clypeus Grit, a somewhat shelly grainstone that contains the large-diameter echinoid Clypeus ploti as well as Stiphothyris terebratulid brachiopods, and large mussel-like bivalves.

 The limestones are rich in organic material.
 The ammonite Parkinsonia parkinsoni, an index fossil for the Bathonian, is native to the Inferior Oolite of Burton Bradstock.